Grant Noel

-David Grant Noel (born June 11, 1980, in Ridgeley, West Virginia) is a former American football quarterback who played college football at Virginia Tech.
+David Grant Noel (born June 11, 1980) is an American former professional football quarterback who played college football at Virginia Tech.
 He briefly played for the Baltimore Ravens of the National Football League (NFL).

-Early life and high school career
+Early life

 Noel was born on June 11, 1980, in Ridgeley, West Virginia.
 He was ranked the number two ranked quarterback in the northeast by PrepStar and he was named a top fifteen quarterback in the northeast by the G&W Recruiting Report out of Frankfort High School.
 He committed to Virginia Tech in 1998.